davenquinn/xenoliths/paper/text/last-section-notes.md

+REE: CK-4 is altered, which shows up petrographically, but does not show up in depletion statistics

 Ca in olivine: bias to lower depths due to Ca diffusion into olivine during transient heating

 Samples are isotopically indistinguishable